UWCNuclear/Geant4Scintillator/README.md

 # Using York's Optical Photon code OpPhoton

-The directory lives in the Ubuntu subsystem at:
+In the MANDELA desktop at UniZulu, The directory lives in the Ubuntu subsystem at:

     /G4/G4WORK/OpPhoton